-Are all the ball valves on your boat easy to turn?
-Do you know where they all are?
+Do you know where all of the ball valves on your boat are located?
+Are they all easy to turn?
 Do they seal completely?
 Have you ever done any maintenance to them?
 They’re not maintenance-free.
 In this post, I will dispel any mystery about how ball valves work and walk you step-by-step through how to take one apart, inspect it, and lubricate it.

 Ball valves are the type most often found on boats compared to other types such as gate valves and butterfly valves.
 They are also known as seacocks when they are mounted near a hull opening to either admit water from or expel water to outside the hull.
 They’re called ball valves because they use a solid ball with a hole through its middle to control the flow.
-The ball rotates with the handle to align the hole with the inlet and outlet to allow flow.
+The ball rotates with the handle to align the hole with the inlet and outlet to allow flow through the valve.
 Turned 90 degrees, the inlet and outlet are blocked and prevent flow.
-They are best used as shutoff valves because they only need a quarter turn to operate and because the position of the handle conveniently indicates the state of the valve, either open or closed.
+They are best used as shutoff valves because they only need a quarter turn to operate and because the position of the handle conveniently indicates the state of the valve.
+When the handle is parallel to the flow direction, the valve is open, when perpendicular, it is closed.

 Keep the ball rolling